Ontario Walleye Fishing

-Ontario is the top sport fishing hotspot in Canada for Walleye and most fisherman think Ontario is where the next World Record Walleye will be caught.
-Ontario's many lakes and rivers are stuffed with Walleyes of all sizes and are here for you to enjoy.
-I made this website to bring you the information you need for your next Fishing trip so I created a directory of Ontario's top fishing lodges, resorts, remote outpost camps & outpost cabins, whether they are drive-to or fly-in, American Plan or Housekeeping.
+Ontario is the top sport fishing hotspot in Canada for Walleye and most fisherman think Ontario is where the next world record Walleye will be caught.
+Ontario's many lakes and rivers are stuffed with fish of all sizes and are here for you to enjoy.
+I made this website to bring you the information you need for your next fishing trip so I created a directory of Ontario's top fishing lodges, resorts and remote outpost camps, whether they are drive-to or fly-in, American Plan or Housekeeping.

-The best fishing lodges in Ontario are listed in this site along with some nice Walleye tips, techniques and big pictures of beautiful Trophy Walleye as well as other useful information.
+The best fishing lodges in Ontario are listed in this site along with some nice fishing tips and techniques specific to Ontario Lakes.
+I also have big pictures of beautiful trophy fish donated from my lodge customers as well as other useful information.

 In my website I have written Walleye fishing tips based on fishing different lakes across Ontario.
 I would like you to read them and consider some different options and tactics that you have not tried before.
 One technique that is great for one lake may not work in another.
 The depth of the lake, water clarity, water temperature, oxygen levels, the type of weeds, the structure, other species of fish in the lake and the lake's distance north all affect how the Walleye feed and behave.
 First, it is best to ask the lodge owner what works.
 Also keep in mind that lodge owners are way too busy to go fishing most of the times so if you are not satisfied with the fishing try different things.
 You should also try the techniques you are used to because they may prove to be better than what other people are doing on that lake.
 I want you to come to Ontario and have the best Walleye fishing trip of your life.
 My email is below if you have questions.

 John Grubenhoff caught this 20.32 pound Walleye in the Columbia River.
 It was 35.5" x 23".
 This is the new official Washington State Record Walleye.
 Congratulations John!! - Click Here for another photo